mjordan/easyLOD/README.md

 * No dependencies other than PHP 5.3 or higher.
 * Written in Slim, a PHP micro-framework (included in the easyLOD distribution).
-* Performs content negotiation to allow Linked Data browsers to request RDF-encoded data.
+* Performs content negotiation to allow Linked Data browsers to request RDF-encoded data, human-readable web browsers to request an ordinary web page about the resource.
 * Plugins for data sources are easy to write (more info is provided below).
 * Gets data from sources in realtime, not by writing out representations to files.
 * Resource URIs use 'namespaces' to identify data sources, so when data source back end changes, URIs don't need to (more info is provided below).

 ## Resource URIs

 Everything on the Web of Data must have a unique URI.
 HTTP URIs have a server name and a path, and within a given server name, the unique parts of the URI are expressed in its path.
-If organizations assign unique identifiers to the things it describes, these identifers can be used as the unique parts of URIs.
+If an organization assigns unique identifiers to the things it describes, these identifers can be used as the unique parts of URIs.

-easyLOD imposes a specific pattern for URIs, namely, the string 'resource', a string (the 'namespace'), then a colon (':'), then an ID.
+easyLOD imposes a specific pattern for URIs, namely, the string 'resource', a string (the 'namespace'), then a colon (':'), then another string (the 'ID').
 The combination of namespace and ID must be unique.
 For example, a URI managed by easyLOD looks like this:

 http://myorg.edu/pathtoeasylod/resource/namespace3:foo

 The ID (in the case of the example above, 'foo') can be any string of characters that are valid in URIs. easyLOD doesn't assing the IDs -- that's up to you.
-The namespace (in this case, 'namespace3') maps to a data source plugin (but see below for how to create explicit mappings from namespaces to plugins).
+The namespace (in this case, 'namespace3') maps to a data source plugin (see below for how to create explicit mappings from namespaces to plugins).
 The unique combination of namespace and ID tell easyLOD which data source plugin to use, and then which item managed by that plugin the request is for.

 ## Data source plugins